cslarsen/csl.name/_posts/2017-11-08-python-jit.md

 Notice that 65 hex is 101 in decimal, which was the command line argument we passed above.

-If you're not interested in debugging, but just want a disassembler, I recommend the [Capstone][capstone] module.
+If you only want a disassembler inside Python, I recommend the [Capstone][capstone] module.

 What's next?
 ------------